Bronson Kaufusi: Green Bay Packers

 On January 15, 2021, Kaufusi signed a reserve/future contract with the Green Bay Packers.

 On August 31, 2021, Packers released Kaufusi as part of their final roster cuts.
 Kaufusi was resigned to the practice squad the next day.

 Career statistics

 Personal life

-His father, Steve Kaufusi, was the defensive line coach for BYU and his brother, Corbin Kaufusi, is an offensive tackle for the San Francisco 49ers.
+His father, Steve Kaufusi, was the defensive line coach for BYU and his brother, Corbin Kaufusi, was an offensive tackle for the San Francisco 49ers.
 His wife, Hilary, also attended BYU and played on their soccer team.
-His mother, Michelle Kaufusi, is the current Mayor of Provo.
+His mother, Michelle Kaufusi, is the current mayor of Provo.